jessitron/otel-test-pod/README.md

 that can send a test span.

 Expectation: the opentelemetry collector is running on every node, and it's listening for OTLP traces over HTTP, on its usual port, 4318.
+I followed [this blog post](https://www.honeycomb.io/deploying-opentelemetry-collector-kubernetes-helm) to set that up.

 Why is this so hard.